Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-08-Configure-DLP-Alerts.md

 ## Lab scenario

-In this lab, you'll explore DLP policy which triggers an alert if a user takes an action that aligns with a DLP policy, and you have configured Incident reports to generate alerts.
+In this lab, you'll explore DLP policy which triggers an alert if a user takes an action that aligns with a DLP policy, and explore on which you have configured Incident reports to generate alerts.
 The alert is then posted in the DLP Alerts dashboard for further investigation.

 ## Lab objectives